Tom Coyne (writer)

-Tom Coyne is an American writer and professor.
-Coyne has published four books, A Gentleman's Game (2002), Paper Tiger (2007), A Course Called Ireland (2009) and A Course Called Scotland (2019).
-A Gentleman's Game was adapted into a full-length film starring Gary Sinise and Dylan Baker.
-After graduating from Archmere Academy, Coyne attended the University of Notre Dame, and then moved to Philadelphia, Pennsylvania, where he is now an English professor at Saint Joseph's University.
+Tom Coyne is an American writer, professor, and editor.
+Coyne has published five books, A Gentleman's Game (2002), Paper Tiger (2007), A Course Called Ireland (2009), A Course Called Scotland (2019), and A Course Called America (2021).
+A Gentleman's Game was adapted into a feature film starring Gary Sinise and Dylan Baker.
+After graduating from Archmere Academy, Coyne attended the University of Notre Dame, and then moved to Philadelphia, Pennsylvania, where he became an English professor at Saint Joseph's University.

+In January 2024, Coyne was appointed the editor of the golf quarterly The Golfer's Journal.

+Publications

 A Gentleman's Game

 A novel about a young Timmy Price, who inspires jealousy at an exclusive golf club in Delaware.

 Paper Tiger

 Paper Tiger is a true story about Tom Coyne's journey into the world of professional golf.
 Coyne's odyssey would include leaving Philadelphia, Pennsylvania to live in Florida.
 Coyne would enlist the help of swing doctor Dr. Jim Suttie and go through rigorous weight training in preparation.
 Coyne would also seek sports psychologist Dr. Robert Winters to help fulfill his dream.
 Coyne would go from a 15 handicap to a plus, but would not play well enough to gain entrance to stage one of the PGA Tour's qualifying school.
 Coyne would play numerous mini-tour events, including a Nationwide Tour event, and play against teenage golfing phenomenon Michelle Wie in a Public Links qualifier.